eclipse-researchlabs/brain-iot-BIP_-To_-JAVA_Toolset/README.md

-* 2- Download and Uncompress the developed Plugin in a specific directory
+* 2- Download and Uncompress the developed Plugin `org.verimag.feature.bip.update.zip` in a specific directory
 * 3- Go To Help | Install New software
 * 4- Add the location of the Archive file ( from the directory where the Plugin was uncompressed) : The repo should look like :
 >  `BIP - file:/home/Brain-IoT/Poly/Eclipse/org.verimag.feature.bip.update/`